flame-engine/flame/doc/tutorials/platformer/step_6.md

 ```

 If you run the game now, you will see that your health is updated and the stars are incremented as
 appropriate.
-In the next [chapter](step_7), we will finish the game by adding the main menu and the
+Finally, in [](step_7), we will finish the game by adding the main menu and the
-game over menu.
+game-over menu.